 The nine major villains of cybersecurity

 Dwight Eisenhower once advised, "If everything in war were a matter of common knowledge there would be no opportunity to surprise an alert enemy."
 It may not be possible to move everything about cybersecurity into the realm of "common knowledge", but a prudent approach to protecting our well-connected water infrastructure begins with at least being alert to who our enemies are.
+Popular myth would have you believe it's just a bunch of disgruntled adolescents living in their parents' basements, but the enemies list is much more complex.
 In cybersecurity, there are nine major villains to worry about: Hostile governments, terrorists, organized crime, lone wolves, garden-variety criminals, vandals, disgruntled ex-employees, compromised insiders, and script kiddies.
 How you should deal with and defend against them varies.

 Everything you've wanted to know about cybersecurity but were afraid to ask